Digital doctors: China sees tech cure for healthcare woes

 An IT overhaul to Britain’s National Health Service cost tens of billions of dollars and came under fire for inefficiencies.
 China’s near 1.4 billion population dwarfs the UK’s 64 million.

-But Beijing is on-board and sees technology as a potential quick-fix for its healthcare woes, Jian told Reuters at the Zhejiang hospital’s distance telemedicine center.
+But Beijing is on-board and sees technology as a potential quick-fix for its healthcare woes, Jian told Reuters at the Zhejiang hospital’s distance telemedicine centre.

-“Our remote diagnosis program is already part of the country’s healthcare reform drive,” he said.
+“Our remote diagnosis programme is already part of the country’s healthcare reform drive,” he said.
 “China’s health ministry and the state is a big advocate and support.”